Sannabs/Sannabs/README.md

-# 👋 Hello, I’m Sanna B.S Jammeh
+## 👋 Hello, I’m Sanna B.S Jammeh

+# I might seem like an introvert… until you hand me a code editor.
+Then the party really starts! 🥳
+By day I build rock-solid SaaS apps; by night I dream in JSON—and sometimes even catch a bug or two in my sleep.

+---

 > *Turning complex challenges into intuitive digital experiences since 2022*